Analyzing Multiagent Interactions in Traffic Scenes via Topological Braids: A Case Study on Traffic Datasets

 \subsection{Methodology}

 We split each scene into a set of sequential episodes, sweeping the whole duration of the recording.
-Each episode has a fixed duration of $\Delta T = 10s$, containing trajectories of simultaneously navigating agents.
-We filtered out stationary agents (from qualitative inspection, we assumed that agents moving with a speed lower than $14m/s$ are stationary) and agents that are too far from each other (agents that kept a minimum distance greater than $d_{min} = 10m$ throughout the episode).
-Details about the episodes considered are shown in table~\ref{tab:scene-details}.
-Using the framework of Sec.~\ref{sec:braids}, we then abstracted the trajectory of each episode into a braid.
-We shortened the extracted braids by leveraging the braid relations of eq.~\eqref{eq:braidrelations}.
+Each episode has a fixed duration of $\Delta T = \SI{10}{\second}$, containing trajectories of simultaneously navigating agents.
+From qualitative inspection, we observed that the most interesting interactions across all scenes involved vehicle traffic; to highlight dynamic vehicle traffic, we filtered out agents moving with a speed lower than $\SI{14}{\metre\per\second}$ and agents that are too far from each other (agents that kept a minimum distance greater than $d_{min} = \SI{10}{\metre}$ throughout the episode).
+This resulted in a set of episodes summarized in Table~\ref{tab:scene-details}.
+Using the framework of Sec.~\ref{sec:braids}, we abstracted the trajectory of each episode into a braid, leveraging the braid relations of eq.~\eqref{eq:braidrelations}.
 Finally, we computed the TC score for each braid.
 We performed all computations using the Braidlab package~\citep{braidlab}.